beemojs/beemo/docs/drivers/jest.md

 ## Usage

 In your configuration module, install the driver, Jest, and [Babel](./babel.md).
-Create a file at `configs/jest.js` in which to house your Jest configuration.
+Create a file at `configs/jest.js` or `lib/configs/jest.js` in which to house your Jest configuration.

 In your consuming project, enable the driver by adding `jest` to your `drivers` config.